-This software is flight simulation system with primary and secondary OpenGL displays (and now JAVA) and is capable of flying a large set of built-in aircraft as well as those aircraft under rapid research development (possibly using the output of VorView).
+This software is flight simulation system with primary and secondary OpenGL displays (and now JAVA) and is capable of flying a large set of built-in aircraft as well as those aircraft under rapid research development (some using the output of VorView).

 FLTz can communicate directly with NelFly as well as other programs (eg FlightGear, XPlane) using appropriate protocols.
 It also supports various inceptors (usb joysticks, throttles, rudders and more serious flight hardware).

-This software makes heavy use of memory-mapped files for internal communication between the many individual programs that encompass FLTz.
+This software makes heavy use of memory-mapped files (shared memory) for internal communication between the many individual programs that encompass FDz.

 FLTz is still in active development.

-The NEL maintains a portable “integrated flight deck” originally built by Wittenstien Aerospace, Inc. and modified greatly by our team.
-This flight deck sits in front of a 120-degee field-of-view Barco Reality Center driven by three dVision projectors and linux workstation (twin Quadro FxK6000 boards).
+The Flight Simulator facility maintains a portable “integrated flight deck” originally built by Wittenstien Aerospace, Inc. and modified greatly by our team.
+This flight deck sits in front of a 120-degee field-of-view curved screen driven by three dVision projectors and linux workstation (twin Quadro FxK6000 boards).
 Blending is accomplished by a Mersive Sol server/Harmony box combo.

 The facility has made substantial use of Open Source projects, commercial software, and other NASA codes - some of which were mentioned above.

-The following is merely a subset of the tools that play an important role in the success of the NEL and are availble to the researchers and engineers of the ACES' facility:
+The following is merely a subset of the tools used in the Flight Simulator and are available to the researchers and engineers of the facility:

 Mail Stop 269-1